AppleConnoiseur/QuestionableEthics/README.md

 [Full list of changes](https://github.com/KongMD-Steam/QuestionableEthicsEnhanced/issues?page=1&q=is%3Aissue+is%3Aclosed)

+## Translations
+This mod has been translated to the following languages:
+* Japanese

 ## Credits
 * KongMD - XML, C#, Preview art
+* Proxyer - Japanese Translation

 ## Special Thanks
 * erdelf, Mehni, Bar0th and Jamaican Castle for answering my modding questions